 3. Prototype Development

 Onboard software engineers.
-They have to develop an inventory management software prototype comprising the baseline functionality.
+They have to build inventory management system prototype comprising the baseline functionality.
 Developing an inventory management system prototype aims to visualize an app, test the concept, and gather feedback.

 Create an interactive prototype following the prepared system design and UX/UI requirements.
 In most cases, a prototype does not comprise the back-end functionality.
 Front-end developers may implement the core features using alternative tools and technologies.